 Both headphones have great controls built-in, but they have different philosophies behind them.
 The Bose QC35 II gives users control with physical buttons and a slider, where the Sony WH-1000XM3 offers controls through its touchpad on the right ear cup.
 A series of gestures allow you to change tracks, volume, play/pause, access your voice assistant, or pipe in outside sound so you can hold a conversation without taking the headphones off.

-Bose has long been the gold standard when it comes to ANC, but as time moves on, more and more companies have made digital ANC work in their favor.
+Bose has long been the gold standard when it comes to active noise cancelling, but as time moves on, more and more companies have made digital ANC work in their favor.
 Sony is one of those companies.